top of page

 THe Eucharist

-Today I will speak to you about the Eucharist.
-The Eucharist is at the heart of “Christian initiation”, together with Baptism and Confirmation, and it constitutes the source of the Church’s life itself.
-From this Sacrament of love, in fact, flows every authentic journey of faith, of communion and of witness.
+The Eucharist is the heart of the Church’s life.
+Along with Baptism and Confirmation, it forms the foundation of Christian initiation and is the source of the Church’s life itself.
+From this Sacrament of love flows our faith, unity and mission.

 When is Mass Celebrated in our Parish?